iximiuz/awesome-container-tinkering/IMAGES.md

 ### Distroless 1.0

 <a href="https://github.com/GoogleContainerTools/distroless">distroless</a> - "Language focused docker images, minus the operating system" _aka_ "scratch for everyone else."

 Read <a href="https://iximiuz.com/en/posts/containers-distroless-images/">my overview of the distroless project on iximiuz.com</a>.

 ### Chainguard Images

 <a href="https://github.com/chainguard-images">Chainguard Images</a> - "A collection of container (OCI) images designed for minimalism and security."

 Many of them are distroless and contain only an application and its runtime dependencies.
 Typically, there is no shell or package manager.
-Images building procedure is designed to be reproducible and declarative (see **apko** and **melange** below).
+Image building procedure is designed to be reproducible and declarative (see **apko** and **melange** below).

-## Image Build Tools
+## Image Building

 ### ⭐ BuildKit